 There have been two simultaneous trends in fast food of late.
 The first has been towards premium menu options, better ingredients, and more inventive recipes; the McDonald’s

 (NYSE:MCD) Angus burgers and Premium chicken sandwiches are good examples of the push towards more sophisticated flavors in fast food restaurants, a push aimed at elbowing out competition from fast casual restaurants like Chipotle

-To balance this out, there are value menus.
+The other trend has been in the opposite direction: value menus.
 Beginning as far back as 1989, most fast-food chains have at some point advertised entire sections of their menu set at a low fixed price.
-As sales overseas have hit snags and consumer tastes back in the US have been fickle, value menus have been a stable source of revenue, and they’ve even contributed to some major power shifts in recent months.
+As sales overseas have hit snags and consumer tastes back in the U.S. have been fickle, value menus have been a stable source of revenue, and they’ve even contributed to some major power shifts in recent months.
 Here are some ways that companies are using small menu items to make a big difference.

 ; the only difference between the two is that the former has two slices of cheese while the latter has just one.
-That saves the average location $0.06 per burger, or (since the McDouble is the restaurant’s top-selling sandwich) a whopping $15,000 per year.
+That saves the average location 6 cents per burger, or (since the McDouble is the restaurant’s top-selling sandwich) a whopping $15,000 per year.